moaiandin/stoplight.io/netlify/blog-posts/prism-v3.md

 - a huge jump in request volume for your mock API

 This latest version can save your team time, money, and headaches, by getting your clients feedback early on in the design process, instead of after you’ve written a whole bunch of code.
 Making sure people are happy with how the API works early on means you can just tweak the description documents, which is a lot easier than rewriting code.

+Also, we will be doing a webinar on July 23th at 10:00 AM CT, if you'd like to learn more about the project.
+Sign up for the webinar [here](https://zoom.us/webinar/register/WN_aUiJ0RZZQT2pdGMPcHwhCQ).

 ![Prism CLI usage](https://rawcdn.githack.com/stoplightio/prism/cc4ec0955525470e358c281ee173f96bd5898b44/examples/prism-cli.svg)